Reflects Australian immigration law as at 1 September 2018.

 - by email (you can use form 1022 – “change of circumstance form”); or

-- you can use the online contact form (https://immi.homeaffairs.gov.au/change-insituation/relationship-ended).
+- by using the online contact form (https://immi.homeaffairs.gov.au/change-in-situation/relationship-ended).

-If you do not advise the Department of Immigration of the change in your circumstances your application may be refused without you having the opportunity to explain what has happened.
+If you do not advise the Department of the change in your circumstances your application may be refused or later considered for cancellation.

 The Family Violence Provisions

-The “Family Violence Provisions” of the Migration Regulations are intended to ensure that visa applicants do not feel compelled to remain in an abusive relationship in order to maintain their residence in Australia.
+The ‘Family Violence Provisions’ of the Migration Regulations are intended to ensure that visa applicants do not feel compelled to remain in an abusive relationship to maintain their residence in Australia.

-If you have experienced family violence in your relationship you might still be able to apply for a permanent visa even if your sponsor has withdrawn their support for your visa application.
+If you have experienced family violence in your relationship you might still be able to continue with your application for a permanent partner visa even if your sponsor has withdrawn their support for your visa application.

 Who can apply?